fvarela/pyspark-dev-environment/readme.md

 ## Test Scripts

-The project includes two test scripts to verify the functionality of the PySpark environment:
+The project includes three test scripts to verify the functionality of the PySpark environment:

 1. `app/delta_table_poc.py`: This script demonstrates the usage of Delta Lake with PySpark.
 It creates a Delta table, performs some operations, and showcases Delta Lake features.